 Everyone, regardless of their skin type, should regularly use sunscreen.
 Failure to protect against the sun can result in premature aging and other skin damage, particularly in fair skin types.
 But it can also lead to areas of hyperpigmentation in those with dark skin.
 Many moisturizers contain sunscreen today, so you can accomplish two things at once.

 If you have any doubts or questions about the best products to use for your skin type, consult your physician or dermatologist.
-For lots more information, see the links on the next page.
+For lots more information, see the links below.